kiranshamsundar/RetirementAppOldXmlUI/README.md

 • Enable product discovery with the help of Analytics in the App Center.

-• Test your app in a wide array of cloud-hosted physical devices.
+• Test app in a wide array of cloud-hosted physical devices.